Internal Family Systems (IFS) Coaching

 You know what you want.
 So why does something keep getting in the way?

-This isn't a motivation problem.
-It’s an understanding problem.
 And that's exactly where IFS Coaching comes in.

 What is IFS Coaching?

-That said, IFS Coaching goes deeper than conventional coaching.
+Importantly, IFS Coaching goes deeper than conventional coaching.
 Rather than just setting goals and building accountability, we look at the inner landscape that shapes your choices, your confidence, and your sense of what's possible.
-Often the most powerful shift isn't learning a new strategy — it's understanding why a part of you has been resisting change, and helping it finally feel safe enough to let you move forward.
+Often the most powerful shift isn't learning a new strategy - it's understanding why a part of you has been resisting change, and helping it finally feel safe enough to let you move forward.

-What’s unique about IFS Coaching is the two-way street of internal understanding.
-You can understand with your mind all the things you need to know - your patterns, your history, your strengths and weaknesses.
-But the part of you that holds you back is doing it because it believes it’s actually helping you by doing that.
-It’s using tools that were probably, at some earlier time in your life, incredibly helpful.
-Once you can truly listen directly to that part, and validate all the ways it’s trying to help, the part that’s holding you back can finally start to understand you.
-That’s the two-way street of understanding, and that’s what sets IFS Coaching apart.
+But the parts that hold you back are doing it because they believe they're actually helping you by doing that.
+They're using tools that were probably, at some earlier time in your life, incredibly helpful.
+Once you can truly listen to those parts, and validate all the ways they've been trying to help, the parts that hold you back can finally start to understand you.

 What can IFS Coaching help with?